programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 {% include figure.html filename="predicted_actual.png" caption="Plot of Linear Regression Test Values, Predicted vs. Actual" %}

 If you look closely at this image, you'll notice a few things.
-First, there are several extreme values are outside the 1906-1924 range (12 values equal to or greater than 1925 and three values equal to or less than 1906.)
+First, there are several extreme values outside the 1906-1924 range (12 values equal to or greater than 1925 and three values equal to or less than 1906.)
 Focusing on the reviews published between 1906 and 1911, the predictions tend to have positive residuals, which means the model tends to predict that they are from later years.
 Looking at the reviews published between 1918 and 1926, the predictions tend to have negative residuals, which means the model tends to predict that they are from earlier years.
 Reviews published between 1912 and 1917 tends to have a more even mix of positive and negative residuals.
 That said, there are numerous values above and below the line in all ranges, and there is no sign of any large bias, but rather a model that tends to make predictions marginally closer to the middle range of the data, which helps explain our relatively low r&#178; value.
 Overall, the majority of values are relatively close to the line where the residuals equal zero.
-(About 78% of the predictions have residuals between -5 and 5, and abut 22% of the predictions are off by more than five years in one direction or the other.)
+(About 78% of the predictions have residuals between -5 and 5, and about 22% of the predictions are off by more than five years in one direction or the other.)

 ### Some Brief Remarks on F-Statistics

 Depending on the context and scholarly discipline, a metric called an F-Statistics can be a crucial aspect of assessing a linear regression model.
 With multiple linear regression, an F-test evaluates the statistical significance of the independent variables.
 Like many statistical tests of significance, it computes both a test statistic and a p-value.
 In this case, it tests against the null hypothesis that the independent variable coefficients are zero; or, put another way, that the predictor variables provide no real information about the value of the thing we are trying to predict.
 With any isolated sample of data, there is a possibility that the observed effect is just a coincidence so this statistical test, like others, attempt to use the sample size and the magnitude of the observed effect as factors in assessing how likely one might be to end up with this kind of sample if the true coefficients were zero.
-Generally speaking, if the model is not statistically significant (p-value less than 0.05), the r&#178; score cannot be considered meaningful.[^26] In our case, use an F-Statistic for as a performance metrics wouldn't be meaningful because we have used F-Statistic p-values to select features.
+Generally speaking, if the model is not statistically significant (p-value less than 0.05), the r&#178; score cannot be considered meaningful.[^32] In our case, use an F-Statistic for as a performance metrics wouldn't be meaningful because we have used F-Statistic p-values to select features.

 ### Step 10: Examine Model Intercept and Coefficients